 - Creating a Git branch using checkout

-- Create Git Branch without switching
+- Create a Git Branch without switching.

-- Create Git Branch from Commit
+- Create a Git Branch from Commit

-- Create Git Branch from Tag
+- Create a Git Branch from Tag

 - Create a new branch from a remote branch